izakhearn/POS-2.0/README.md

 - POS 2.0 Folder in Program Files containing the Binary for the application
 - POS 2.0 Folder in APPDATA that will contain the HTML Reports as well as the connection information for your database.
-- It use to use the windows registry for strong certain information but I have since decided to move away from that approach as I don't like messing with the windows registry
+- It use to use the windows registry for storing certain information but I have since decided to move away from that approach as I don't like messing with the windows registry